nickk024/ollama_tools/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Future Goals

+- Integration of automatic joining of split (sharded) GGUF files, with subsequent import
+- Importing models other than GGUF?

 ## Acknowledgements

 - [Hugging Face](https://huggingface.co/) for hosting the model repository